 Home

 I am an Assistant Professor of English at the University of Houston.
-My research focuses on late-medieval literary and historical writing, with a particular interest in how texts mediate social and political contexts.
-In addition, I study the material and intellectual afterlives of the Middle Ages.
-I use archival research to recover overlooked medieval texts and research the history of scholarship on the Middle Ages, from the manuscript-collecting practices of sixteenth-century antiquarians to the textbooks scholars use today.
+My research focuses on late-medieval literary and historical writing, with a particular interest in the history of poetry and poetics.
+I am also interested in the material, intellectual, and creative afterlives of the Middle Ages.

-Originally from Manchester, England, I studied in Edinburgh and Berlin before a Thouron Award brought me to the US for my Ph.D. at the University of Pennsylvania.
+Originally from Manchester, England, I studied in Edinburgh and Berlin before a Thouron Award brought me to the US.
+You can read more about my experience here.
+I received my Ph.D. in English from the University of Pennsylvania in 2021.

 Header image: Oxford, Bodleian Library, MS Bodl.
 Rolls 3, row 4.